 You should also consider updating your ‘Expression of Wish’ form if you haven’t looked at it for a while.
-This will help the scheme administrators determine who to pay your pension benefits to if the worst happens.
+This will help the scheme administrators determine who to pay your pension benefits to if you die.

 For your ‘estate’ (your property, money and possessions) to be distributed when you die, an application for the legal right to deal with your estate will need to be made to the local Probate Registry.

-The RNRB may also be available to you if you downsized or ceased to own your home after 7 July 2015, and assets of an equivalent value are passed to your direct descendants on death.
+The RNRB may also be available to you if you’ve downsized or sold your home on or after 7 July 2015.
+This allows assets of an equivalent value to be passed on to your direct descendants.

 For estates with a net value of over £2m, the RNRB will be withdrawn at a rate of £1 for every £2 over the £2m threshold.